 - 50% for Needs:

-- Needs are essential expenses that you must pay to live and work.
-This includes rent or mortgage payments, utilities, groceries, transportation, insurance, minimum loan payments, and other essentials you can’t avoid.
-Aim to allocate 50% of your after-tax income to these expenses.
+- Needs are essential expenses you must cover to live and work—rent or mortgage, utilities, groceries, transportation, insurance, minimum loan payments, and other unavoidable costs.
+Aim to keep these within 50% of your after-tax income.

 - 30% for Wants:

-- Wants are non-essential expenses that can enhance your quality of life but are not necessities.
-This category includes dining out, entertainment, hobbies, vacations, subscriptions, and other discretionary spending.
-Allocate up to 30% of your after-tax income to these items.
+- Wants are non-essential spending that improves your lifestyle, such as dining out, entertainment, hobbies, vacations, and subscriptions.
+Allocate up to 30% here.

 - 20% for Savings and Debt Repayment: